Pat-ca/nge-bootstrap/projects/nge-bootstrap/README.md

 ## Build

-Run `ng build nge-bootstrap` to build the project.
+Run `ng build nge-bootstrap --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing